The Battle of Middleburg took place from June 17 through June 19, 1863, during Robert E. Lee's Gettysburg Campaign.

 Lee Heads North

-In early May 1863, Confederate General Robert E. Lee’s Army of Northern Virginia soundly defeated Major General Joseph Hooker’s Army of the Potomac at the Battle of Chancellorsville.
+In early May 1863, Confederate General Robert E. Lee and his Army of Northern Virginia soundly defeated Major General Joseph Hooker and his Army of the Potomac at the Battle of Chancellorsville.
 Despite the Rebel victory, Lee’s army needed food, horses, and equipment after the battle.
 With northern Virginia ravaged by two years of combat, Lee took the war to the North.
 Lee planned to disengage from Union forces near Fredericksburg, move the Army of Northern Virginia northwest across the Blue Ridge Mountains, and then push northeast through the Shenandoah Valley into Maryland and Pennsylvania.
 Lee began gathering his army near Culpeper, Virginia, and troop movements began on June 3, 1863.

 Cavalry Engagement at Brandy Station

 To mask his intentions and screen the assembly of his invasion force, Lee stationed his cavalry, commanded by Major General J. E. B. Stuart, at Brandy Station, a few miles northeast of Culpeper.
 On June 9, Union Major General Alfred Pleasonton and his Cavalry Corps launched a surprise attack against Stuart’s Cavalry Division near Brandy Station.
 After an all-day fight at the Battle of Brandy Station, Pleasonton retired without discovering Lee’s main encampment at Culpeper, only six miles away.